Announcement of vacancies in the AStA

 Other open positions in student self-government

-In addition to filling positions for departments and working groups, there are other committees that need to be filled.
+In addition to filling positions in departments and working groups, there are other committees that need to be filled.

 These currently include:

-• The Student Election Committee for the university elections in the winter semester 2025/2026 (6 members)
+- the student election committee for the university elections in the winter semester 2026/2027 (6 people)

-For these positions, it is sufficient to contact the Student Parliament Presidium (praesidium.stupa@asta.hda.de) shortly beforehand or to attend the Student Parliament meeting and introduce yourself.
-There is no need for a formal application, as is the case for the departments/working groups.
+For these positions, simply contact the Student Parliament (StuPa) presidium (praesidium.stupa@asta.h-da.de) shortly beforehand or attend a StuPa meeting and introduce yourself.
+No formal application is required, unlike for departments/working groups.